 The Electric Guitar Body

-The guitar’s body is the largest part of the guitar, it’s the big curvy part that rests against your body when you play.
+The guitar’s body is the largest part of the guitar, and an explanation of the parts of an electric guitar needs to start here!
+This is the big curvy part that rests against your body when you play.
 The guitar’s body sits underneath the strings and is the mounting point for all the electronics incorporated on the guitar.

 This includes the pots, bridge, pickups, output jack, selection switch, and vibrato arm.
 The strap buttons and pickguard are both also normal components you’ll find somewhere on the body.
 The body can be found in solid, semi-hollow, or hollow versions.